dschach/semantic-versioning/README.md

 "No-Release"

+Note that none of these changes affect the core code of the application (meaning in sfdx terms that nothing here would impact any org or package metadata).

-- `build`: Changes that affect the build system, actions, or external dependencies (example scopes: gulp, broccoli, npm, actions).
+- `build`: Changes that affect the build system, actions, or package/external dependencies (example scopes: gulp, broccoli, npm, actions, sfdx).
+These are usually local files and packages.
+Helper apps (such as a changelog application or documentation generation) would go in this type.
-- `ci`: Changes to CI configuration files and scripts (examples: CircleCi, SauceLabs).
+- `ci`: Changes to CI configuration files and scripts (examples: CircleCI, SauceLabs, GitHub Actions).
 Unless you use an automatic CI system, don't use this type.
 - `chore`: Similar to build; usually refers to bot updates or creating a release.
 This sometimes won't show up in release notes.
+This could include releasing a new Salesforce package version.
 - `docs`: Documentation only changes
-- `revert`: Any reversion of a PR/commit.
+- `revert`: Any reversion of a PR/commit within a given release.
 This should not affect the version number.
-If this is a reversion across releases, then it should be noted as a feat or chore.
+If this is a reversion across releases, then it should be noted as a feat/fix.

 While these will often result in a patch change (See Release-Please below), I see some conflicting advice in my research.
 Sure, updating outdated npm packages used for package development do not change the code in the Salesforce package itself, BUT they do affect how development proceeds in the company.
 And if people just want to wait until they have a "real" code change before releasing an ISV patch/version, then there's nothing wrong with working on documentation only until you have something to release.
 Sure, you'll have a long changelog, but that's why we break things into sections!